twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **bookmarks.txt** (version 5.0 until 6.5) – Created automatically after exit.
 Includes bookmarks used in the glyph overview.
 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
-* **CurrentTransformProgram.xml** – Created when opening a Transform Program in `TPERFORMTRANSFORMATIONFORM`.
+* **CurrentTransformProgram.xml** – Created when opening Transform Programs in `TPERFORMTRANSFORMATIONFORM`.
 The window will appear empty if removed.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (##### is five numbers).
 The font name in version 3.0 until 6.5 is FC Test Font ###### (###### is six numbers).
 * **fc12.cfg** – Configuration file used by FontCreator.
 * **fcp5.cfg** – Configuration file used by FontCreator 5.0 and 5.6 in the system root directory.